HakonHarnes/wasm-web-crawler/README.md

-A single crawler instance consists of one `puppeteer-cluster` process, which controls the navigation to different web pages (by default, 8 at a time), and one `mitmproxy` instance, which intercepts the requests made my puppeteer and searches for Wasm modules.
+A single crawler instance consists of one `puppeteer-cluster` process, which controls the navigation to different web pages (by default, 8 at a time), and one `mitmproxy` instance, which intercepts the requests made my puppeteer and searches for WebAssembly modules.

 We experienced issues which we suspected to be related to limited throughput of the python script that evaluates sent requests and responses; Thus, we use `util/spawn.sh` to spawn multiple of these crawler instances at the same time -- see the image below: